Microlocal Morse theory of wrapped Fukaya categories: Sheaf categories

 \begin{proof} By Remark \ref{weakremark} and the characterization of the horizontal functors as $\ZZ_U\mapsto 1_U$. \end{proof}

 A sheaf is said to be constant when it is isomorphic to the star pullback of a sheaf on a point, and locally constant when this is true after restriction to an open cover.
 For a stratification $\SSS$ of $M$, we say a sheaf is $\SSS$-constructible\footnote{Some sources, such as \cite{kashiwara-schapira}, also ask that the word constructible should mean that sheaves should have perfect stalks and bounded cohomological degree.
 We do not.} if it is locally constant when star restricted to each stratum of $\SSS$.
+We write $\Sh_\SSS(T)$ for the full subcategory of $\Sh(T)$ on the $\SSS$-constructible sheaves.